Eric N'Dri

 Bio

-Eric N'Dri is in his 5th season at Columbia College overall and 3rd as Head Track and Field Coach.
+Eric N'Dri is entering his 6th season at Columbia College in the 2024-25 campaign and his 4th as Head Track and Field Coach.

 In 2023, he coached Rhyan Reinsel to become the first-ever Columbia College Men's qualifier for the Indoor National meet.
-He lowered his school records to 49.08 over 400 meters indoors and 10.86 in the 100 outdoors.
+He lowered his school records to 49.08 seconds in the 400 meters indoors and 10.8 in the 100 meter outdoors.

-N’dri joined the Columbia College staff after coaching at Hampton University (2016 - 2017).
+N’dri joined the Columbia College staff after coaching at Hampton University (2016-17).
 During his stint at Hampton, N’Dri helped coach 11 athletes to All-MEAC indoor honors, and five members received All-MEAC outdoor honors.
 In 2016, Hampton University became the first Historically Black College and University (HBCU) to win the Men’s Indoor IC4A Championship.
-N’Dri also helped the Pirates women win the 2016 Mid-Eastern Athletic Conference (MEAC) Outdoor Championship.
+N’Dri also helped the women's program win the 2016 Mid-Eastern Athletic Conference (MEAC) Outdoor Championship.

 As a professional athlete, N’Dri maintained the Top 20 world rankings for five consecutive seasons.
 He set Central State University (Ohio) 100-meter school record, and the 2001 Texas Relays meet record in the College Division.
 A two-time All-American at Central State Ohio in 2001, he was an NAIA 100m and 200m National Champion.

-For four years N'Dri was the coach for Kempsville High where he helped produce numerous national qualifiers and conference champions.
+N'Dri was the coach for Kempsville High (VA) for four years where he helped produce numerous national qualifiers and conference champions in the Virginia Beach area.